Green School Works Technical Assistance Services

 About Green School Works Technical Assistance Services

 As part of the Green School Works program, Technical Assistance offers an excellent opportunity for eligible schools, districts, and collaboratives to receive low- or no-cost support for decarbonization planning that focuses on modern, energy efficient school buildings and facilities.
-Participants may choose from a Comprehensive Building Assessment, a Building Decarbonization Roadmap, or a Focused Study.
+Participants may choose from a Comprehensive Building Assessment, a Portfolio Decarbonization Roadmap, or a Focused Study.
 Each of these services is described in more detail in the Program Manual and includes a renewable energy feasibility analysis and Massachusetts Class I Renewable Energy Certificate (REC) analysis.
 Participants will also receive information on available incentives and funding opportunities for energy efficient and fossil-fuel-free technologies and infrastructure.

 Enrolling in this program is an ideal way to begin planning for a more sustainable, cost-effective future for school buildings.